Trango Lotus Review

 While the rope took knots well and fed easily through our belay devices, it did kink up a lot.
 While all ropes can get kinky (largely from lowering off widely spaced anchors), this one kinked up on us every time we used it, regardless of anchor configuration.
 We tried rappelling with it through an ATC to try and "straighten" it out, but it still kinked back up on the next belay.

 We did like taking falls on this rope and gave it high marks in this area.
 It has a maximum impact force of 7.9 kN and a 34% dynamic elongation, and whippers felt soft and bouncy.
-However, that bounciness comes at the expense of being really spongy when top roping with it.
-If you tend to top rope a lot or alternate between leading and top roping, the seconder might not appreciate the extra stretch if they take a fall.
+However, that bounciness comes at the expense of being spongy when top-roping with it.
+If you tend to top rope a lot or alternate between leading and top-roping, the seconder might not appreciate the extra stretch if they take a fall.

 This rope weighs 62.6 g/m, which is lighter than some of the other 9.8 and 9.9 ropes in this review.
-The Edelweiss Curve Unicore Supereverdry weighs 64 g/m, but that adds up to only about a 3 ounce difference for a 60 m rope.
-If you're really trying to cut some weight, try the Mammut Infinity or Petzl Arial, which both weigh 58 g/m.
+The Edelweiss Curve Unicore Supereverdry weighs 64 g/m, but that adds up to only about a 3-ounce difference for a 60 m rope.
+If you're trying to cut some weight, try the Mammut Infinity or Petzl Arial, which both weigh 58 g/m.

 We put similar wear on each rope, and some looked better than others by the end.
 This rope held up relatively well, though it did seem to attract dirt and we also almost completely lost the middle marker.
 There was some sheath fuzz as well, but the larger diameter might help it be more durable in the long run than a 9.5 mm rope.
 The Maxim Pinnacle, on the other hand, still looked virtually brand new after a similar amount of use.

 This rope retails for $189, which is a good value for a dry covered rope.
-We did prefer the handling and durability of the Beal Booster III though, our Best Buy winner, which costs $20 more than this one.
+We did prefer the handling and durability of the Beal Booster III though, our Best Buy winner, which costs a little bit more than this one.